-GROUP - Aug 3rd ALPHA Visit to museum
+GROUP - Aug 3rd ALFA Visit to museum

 Republished with permission from Aug 2018 edition of "Neighbors" a publication of the Alabama Farmers Federation: